mentat-collective/sicm-scheme-exercises/md/1_lagrangian_mechanics.md

   \end{split}
 \end{equation}

-The velocity is constant, so substitute in equation \eqref{eq:constant-v}:
+The velocity is constant, so substitute in equation \eqref{eq:constant-v} and simplify:

 \begin{equation}
   \label{eq:4}